vaporwavie/resume/README.md

 ## Some infos

-* Deep JavaScript knowledge, with some love for ReactJS/Native, as well as HTML, using pre-processors like SASS and LESS.
+* Deep JavaScript knowledge, with some love for ReactJS/Native, as well as HTML, CSS using pre-processors like SASS and LESS.
 I also have some background in UX design, thanks to my internship at Agilize.
 * I also have experience in NodeJS, PHP (Laravel), MySQL, Git, Linux/Bash, Python and, lastly, Photoshop.
 * I am very curious and proactive.
 I know it sounds generic, but I can guarantee that I'm always looking for something cool, that will help me as a developer and as a person.
-* I speak Portuguese natively, and English fluently (which I am self-taught.)
+* I speak Portuguese natively, and English fluently (which I am self-taught).

 ## Contact